-8: The triangular pulley insulator for the antenna wire and 9: the insulated, swivelling connector that was fitted to the rudder post [From http://spitfirespares.co.uk/radio.html]
+8: The triangular 'pulley insulator' for the HF aerial wire: this had a small guide wheel embedded in the rounded nose [Both images from http://spitfirespares.co.uk/radio.html ]

 10: P9450 on a factory test flight in April 1940, showing the standardised mast, with the triangular wire guide at the rear and teardrop-shaped base insulator.
 The insulator was left unpainted and could vary in colour, from black to a dark-brick red.
 The lead-in for the stainless steel wire can just be seen as a white dot, aft of the mast.